typed-ember/ember-cli-typescript/rfcs/0000-type-stability.md

 -   a `readonly` object property type becomes a *less specific (“wider”) type*, for example if it was previously `string` but now is `string | string[]`—since the user’s existing handling of the property will be wrong in some cases ([playground][wider-property]—note that the playground uses a class but an interface or type alias would have the same behavior)

--   a non-`readonly` object type changes in any way, for example if it was previously `string` but now is `string | number` *or* if it was previously `string | number` but now is `string`—since some of the user’s existing *writes* to the property will now be wrong.
+-   a non-`readonly` object property’s type changes in any way:

+    -   if it was previously `string` but now is `string | number`, some of the user’s existing *reads* of the property will now be wrong ([playground][reads-of-property])
+    -   if it was previously `string | number` but now is `string`, some of the user’s existing *writes* to the property will now be wrong ([playground][writes-to-property])

     Note that at present, TypeScript cannot actually catch this error.
-[This playground][writable-property] demonstrates that there is a runtime error but no *type* error.
+[This playground][writes-to-property] demonstrates that there is a runtime error but no *type* error.
 TypeScript’s type system understands these types in terms of *assignability*, rather than local *mutability*.
 However, addon authors should treat the change as breaking whether TypeScript can currently identify it or not!

 [changed-type]: https://www.typescriptlang.org/play?#code/PTAEEkFsEMHMEsB2BTUALZAnVAXN0dQ9UAiRaSZAZwAdoBjZE0BnAV2gBtOBPUAKzZVC2GtirJEOKkQwAoEKCoVU8SDQD2mHAC5QAAzWbtoAN6hYyHADUubVAF9QAM0wbIoAORV3yALTQACaBGoieANz6cnKByPSc0NigkBqBbJyoAPKY8AjknGZyoMUubIj0OPChLPSMNNK2nPYAFIEE0HqIbJAARlgAlHoAbhrwgeFyDtGx8Ymo5JS0DKgAwviIloGFJaXlldUMdQ12yK3teub0GmW6oF29WKAOg6AjYxNTctm5SFwAdIdkPUqI0WgBGABMAGZ+hM1tANshAgDakDjk1TpCYeEgA